Nebulae

 With nebulae are meant non-stellar astronomical objects, they are typically categorized in different groups such as planetary nebulae, star clusters, and galaxies, emission nebulae.
 Also called deep sky objects, they typically require advanced cameras and long exposures to make visible the intricate details.

-Rudolf Steiner points out these have to be considered as the shining off of the lowest astral conditions , as an example the astral body of Man while asleep looks similar to the Orion nebula, like a whirl or cosmic world nebula.
+Rudolf Steiner points out these have to be considered as the shining off of the lowest astral conditions, as an example given: the astral body of Man while asleep looks similar to the Orion nebula, like a whirl or cosmic world nebula.
 (1905-02-06-GA090B).

 Aspects